Nutritious Canadian milk

 Once-in-a-lifetime opportunity to build strong bones

-- Children who drink milk at lunch are more likely to get bone-building nutrients.
+- Children who drink milk are more likely to get bone-building nutrients.

 - It is difficult to get the daily requirements of calcium and vitamin D without consuming milk or milk products.

 Student leadership skills

-- The School Milk Program can foster a sense of community and help students who volunteer with the program develop their leadership skills.
+- The School Milk Program can foster a sense of community and help students who volunteer with the program develop key leadership skills including reliability, organization and relationship-building.

 1. Claire Tugault-Lafleur et al., 2017.
 Full reference: Tugault-Lafleur CN, Black JL, Barr SI.
 Examining school-day dietary intakes among Canadian children.
 Appl Physiol Nutr Metab.
 2017;42:1064-72.

 In Nova Scotia, your school must register for the School Milk Program

 to get the subsidized price for white milk.

 |Size of serving